htcondor/htcondor/docs/classad-attributes/job-classad-attributes.rst

     **Executable**\ :index:`Executable<single: Executable; submit commands>`; in
     particular, this command is not run in a Docker container, nor in a virtual machine, nor in Java.
-This command is also not run with any of vanilla universe’s features active, including (but not limited to): cgroups, PID namespaces, bind mounts, CPU affinity, Singularity, or job wrappers.
-This command is not automatically transferred with the job, so if you’re using file transfer, you must add it to the
+This command is also not run with any of vanilla universe's features active, including (but not limited to): cgroups, PID namespaces, bind mounts, CPU affinity, Singularity, or job wrappers.
+This command is not automatically transferred with the job, so if you're using file transfer, you must add it to the
     **transfer_input_files**\ :index:`transfer_input_files<single: transfer_input_files; submit commands>`
     list.

-    If the specified command is in the job’s execute directory, or any sub-directory, you should not set
+    If the specified command is in the job's execute directory, or any sub-directory, you should not set
     **vm_no_output_vm**\ :index:`vm_no_output_vm<single: vm_no_output_vm; submit commands>`,
-    as that will delete all the files in the job’s execute directory before this command has a chance to run.
-If you don’t want any output back from your VM universe job, but you do want to run a post command, do not set
+    as that will delete all the files in the job's execute directory before this command has a chance to run.
+If you don't want any output back from your VM universe job, but you do want to run a post command, do not set
     **vm_no_output_vm**\ :index:`vm_no_output_vm<single: vm_no_output_vm; submit commands>`
-    and instead delete the job’s execute directory in your post command.
+    and instead delete the job's execute directory in your post command.
     :index:`PostCmdExitBySignal<single: PostCmdExitBySignal; ClassAd job attribute>`
     :index:`ClassAd job attribute<single: ClassAd job attribute; PostCmdExitBySignal>`